ravireddy76/data-pipeline-poc/cdc-debezium-poc/README.md

 ### Introduction
-This is data enrichment service is micro service application to read and validate/format the data.
+This is cdc(change data capture) is micro service application using debezium logical decoding plugin in postgres.

 ### Getting Started
 To set up, build and run poc application in LOCAL environment.